fastrgv/hbox/README.md

 ### Inertia

-[New to this version,] Inertia refers to making more than one box-pull in each direction when it lands on a grid-cell with little value, or in a tunnel.
+Inertia refers to taking more than one box-pull in each direction when it lands on a grid-cell with little value, or in a tunnel.
 Intermediate steps are all saved, however.
 The net effect is a slight gain in efficiency.